Spring 2011 Volume 51

 Loss Control Strategies For Worker Fatigue

-Black suggests the following fatigue-fighting tips from the Sleep Science Center at the University
+Black suggests the following fatigue-fighting tips from the Sleep Science Center at the University of Illinois:

 The Sleep Science Center also encourages shift workers to gain the support of their families to ensure a restful environment during sleep hours.